jbampton/tooling-docs/apache-trusted-release/platform.md

    - SBOMs - Special files stored in the release folder.
    - CVEs - CVE metadata and release linkage.

-3. POST Actions - Transitions with a Task
+3. POST Phases - Transitions, Activities, and Communication
-   - Analyze
+   - Transition into Phase.
-   - Vote Monitor
-   - Distribute - Push to Package Repositories
-   - Push / Pull with dist.apache.org
-   - others?
+   - Perform Phase activity.
+   - Optionally email phase status.

-   See [Release Lifecycle](./lifecycle.md) for how Actions are chained together to perform a Release.
+   See [Release Lifecycle](./lifecycle.md) for how phases are chained together to perform a Release.

-4. POST Templated Release Emails
+4. POST Templated Emails
    - Announcements
    - Votes
    - Status